-Student learning and academic growth are at the forefront of Optima Domi's priorities.
+Student learning and academic growth are at the forefront of Optima's priorities.
 This requires us to have an effective teacher in every classroom and effective leadership within the online school.
-Teachers' performance will be reviewed on an annual basis using ??
+Teachers' performance will be reviewed on an annual basis using observations and test scores.